Build your life and your career around what you do best!

 Your Preference for Interaction

-One very important aspect of who you are is how you prefer to interact with other people.
+A crucial aspect of who you are is how you prefer to interact with other people.

 You use behaviors from each category every day:

-Uncover how you prefer to interact with others and why.
+• Discover how you prefer to interact with others and why.

 Your Natural Action Capacity